Resident Student - $130.00 per credit hour

 Late Fee: The College will charge a non-refundable late fee of $37.00 to be assessed for the following:

 Students under “Payment Plan”, or Students under financial assistance whose financial assistance does not cover 100% of student obligation by the end of the Semester.
-The College will not assess a Late Fee if, a student registers only for non-credit courses, special course, or open-entry courses.
+The College will not assess a Late Fee if, a student registers only for non-credit courses, special courses, or open-entry courses.

 Application for Graduation for Degree, Certificate or Diploma Fee: The College will charge a $15.00 application fee.
 The Application for Graduation fee includes one Diploma and one official set of transcripts which will be available approximately three weeks after the end of the semester in which all requirements have been met.
-The Commencement Ceremony is held each year at the end of Spring Semester.
+The Commencement Ceremony is held each year at the end of the Spring Semester.

 Diploma Re-Order Fee: The College will charge $15.00 to reorder a degree, certificate or diploma to be picked up by a student.
 A $37.00 fee will be charged for a degree, certificate or diploma to be mailed to a student.

 Placement Test Fee: The College will charge $22.00 for the College English and Math placement tests.